-Cats are adorable animals and as any cat-lover will agree, they make great pets.
-They come in different shapes and sizes, and because of this, it can be difficult to determine the ideal cat weight.
-To ensure they are healthy, it is essential to keep track of their weight.
+Cats are adorable animals, and as any cat lover will agree, they make great pets.
+They come in different shapes and sizes, making it challenging to determine the ideal cat weight.
+To ensure they remain healthy, it is essential to monitor their weight.

-How heavy or light a cat is has a significant impact on their lifestyle and lifespan.
-Think of it this way, when comparing the weight of cats against that of humans, each excess pound (0.45kg) on a domestic cat is equal to 15 pounds (around 7kg) on a 162.5cm (5’4″) woman.
+The weight of a cat has a significant impact on its lifestyle and lifespan.
+Think of it this way: when comparing the weight of cats to that of humans, each excess pound (0.45kg) on a domestic cat is equivalent to 15 pounds (around 7kg) on a 162.5cm (5’4″) woman.
 This makes it more crucial to keep them at their ideal weight.

 They may also suffer mentally and psychologically due to their inability to perform physical activities.
 Either their body is too heavy, or they are too thin and weak to walk, play and pounce, which causes them to become unhappy.